russelltsherman/build-harness/README.md

 -include $(shell curl -sSL -o .build-harness "https://raw.githubusercontent.com/russelltsherman/build-harness/main/templates/Makefile.build-harness"; echo .build-harness)
 ```

-This will download a Makefile called .build-harness and include it at run-time.
-We recommend adding the .build-harness file to your .gitignore.
+This will download a Makefile called `.build-harness` and include it at run-time.

+We recommend adding the `*build-harness` to your projects .gitignore file.

 This automatically exposes many new targets that you can leverage throughout your build & CI/CD process.

+use the comment `make help/all` to see the available targets.